 Shell Trading (US) Company- Lease Administration

-*If you elect to receive Direct Deposit or Wire Transfer your revenue payment detail will no longer be mailed to you
+*If you elect to receive Direct Deposit or Wire Transfer payments, then your revenue payment detail will no longer be mailed to you.

-*Note that email notification is received when Web based detail is available.
+*Note that you will receive email notification when web-based detail is available.

 How do I read my check stub?